Q: What is AWS Security Hub?

-Q: What is a compliance standard vs. a control vs. a compliance check?
+Q: What is a security standard vs. a control vs. a security check?

-A compliance standard is a collection of controls based on regulatory frameworks or industry best practices.
-Security Hub conducts automated compliance checks against controls.
-Each compliance check consists of an evaluation of a rule against a single resource.
-A single control may involve multiple resources (e.g., IAM users) and a compliance check is performed against each resource.
-For example, Security Hub supports the CIS AWS Foundations Benchmark standard, which consists of 43 controls.
-Once Security Hub is enabled, it immediately begins running continuous and automated compliance checks against each control and each relevant resource associated with the control.
+A security standard is a collection of controls based on regulatory frameworks or industry best practices.
+Security Hub conducts automated security checks against controls.
+Each security check consists of an evaluation of a rule against a single resource.
+A single control may involve multiple resources (e.g., IAM users) and a security check is performed against each resource.
+For example, Security Hub supports the CIS AWS Foundations Benchmark standard, which consists of 43 controls, and 32 PCI DSS requirements across 14 AWS services.
+Once Security Hub is enabled, it immediately begins running continuous and automated security checks against each control and each relevant resource associated with the control.

 Q: What findings sources does AWS Security Hub analyze?

-AWS Security Hub analyzes your security alerts, or findings, from these AWS services: Amazon GuardDuty, Amazon Inspector, and Amazon Macie.
+AWS Security Hub analyzes your security alerts, or findings, from these AWS services: Amazon GuardDuty, Amazon Inspector, AWS Firewall Manager, IAM Access Analyzer,and Amazon Macie.
 In addition, see the list of AWS Security Hub Partner solutions that are integrated with Security Hub and support the standardized findings format.